sbelluzzo/cloudman-docker-guide/_posts/2015-02-16-protk_docker_image.md

 ##Image Construction

+The Dockerfile for building this image is available in the [protk-dockerfile][protk-dockerfile] repository.

 ###Design Choices
 - Based off Debian stable for small size/stability
 - Current Dockerfile approach chosen for use of Automated Builds: